By contributing you accept the code of conduct.

 Code of conduct

 This is the code of conduct for the Fosscord developer community.
 It is based on Artemis Lena Code of Conduct by FantasyCookie17.
 As it is licensed CC0, it may also be used in modified or non-modified form by other communities without permission by the author.
-Its purpose is to ensure a civilised, tolerant, compassionate, helpful, pluralistic and peaceful style of communication.
+Its purpose is to ensure a civilized, tolerant, compassionate, helpful, pluralistic and peaceful style of communication.

 Fosscord developer community includes Fosscord Github repositories and Fosscord development guild.
 Fosscord developers community is administered by the Fosscord maintainers group.